dduan/TOMLDecoder/Documentation/Introduction.md

 ### Decoding Strategies

-TOML [defines][0] a set of well-defined value types.
+TOML [defines][0] a set of well-defined types for values.
 For example, integers are signed and 64-bit.
 Date, time and so-called "offset Date-Time" have distict types.
-Internally, TOMLDecoder uses these Swift types to represent them in
+Internally, TOMLDecoder uses the following Swift types to represent them in memory:
-memory:

 | TOML             | Swift                   |
 | -                | -                       |